fleetdm/fleet/docs/Contributing/how-to-guides/Setup-software-install-for-local-dev.md

 # Setup software install for local dev

-If you are working on a feature for adding, removing, or installing software installers in you'll want to upload software installers.
+If you are working on a feature for adding, removing, or installing software installers you'll likely want to upload software installers.
 This guide walks you through the steps needed to be able to upload software installers while working in you local dev environment.